 - Weather hazards.
 Hurricane season is from June to November.
 Mudslides, landslides, flooding and essential service disruptions are more likely to occur at this time of year.
 Monitor local media for weather conditions and be aware of the possibility that they may change rapidly.

 - Travel insurance for tour cancellation can be a good idea if you are using prepaid tours or services.

 - Travel insurance for natural disasters may cover you in the event of missed flights or cancellations resulting from extreme weather at your destination.

 - Historical tours.
-Most travellers to El Salvador will take in at least a few of the Native American monuments and archaeological sites found throughout the country.
+Most travellers to El Salvador will take in at least a few of the Indigenous monuments and archaeological sites found throughout the country.
 The travel risks of El Salvador mean these are often best seen as part of an organised tour group, so consider travel insurance for tour cancellation to cover the cost of prepaid tickets.

 - Nature walks.
 Get up close and personal with El Salvador’s living attractions on a nature walk.
 There are a variety of treks to suit all skill and fitness levels and to accommodate different interests, but ensure your travel insurance policy will protect you while hiking.